 One benefit the Toolbox provides faculty is exposure to an alternative to more traditional assessments.
 Educators who have relied extensively on tests to measure student achievement often feel a significant element of student performance is being missed.
-However, many educators are not fluent with the variety of assessment options available to them.
+However, most teachers are not fluent with the variety of assessment options available to them.
 As noted by others (e.g., Guskey, 2003), K-12 educators typically have not received sufficient training in assessment development, and those of us teaching in higher education have received even less.
-Additionally, some educators are concerned with losing the objectivity in grading that multiple-choice and true-false tests provide.
-Others are concerned that grading alternative forms of assessment is too time-consuming.
+Additionally, educators are often concerned with losing the objectivity in grading that multiple-choice and truefalse tests provide, or that grading alternative forms of assessment is too time-consuming.

 All of these are legitimate concerns.
 So, on the Toolbox home page I recommend that the "What is it?" chapter is a good place to start.
 Before other concerns can be addressed, educators need to be familiar with what is possible.
 I also provide a glossary to familiarize them with the language of authentic assessment.
 To address concerns regarding the subjective grading of authentic assessments, the Toolbox discusses and illustrates how authentic assessments can be designed to increase their reliability and validity.
 The more subjective judgment required by instructors in evaluating authentic work usually will require more time than grading an objective test.
 But, as I mention in the Toolbox, the choice is not one of either/or -- traditional versus authentic assessments.
-Many teachers have found that some combination of traditional and authentic assessments best serve their purposes.
+Some combination of traditional and authentic assessments may best serve assessment purposes.